How can I register a foreign newspaper/magazine in Cyprus?

 The Press and Information Office maintains a press releases archive, dating back to 1959, to which you can have access by visiting our premises.

-Recently and within the framework of efforts to digitise all PIO archives, we have begun digitising the archive of press releases.
-So far the press releases that have been digitised cover the period 1962 – 1980 and can be accessed freely on the following website: http://www.piopressreleases.com.cy .
+Recently and within the framework of efforts to digitise all PIO archives, the archive of press releases is in the process of becoming digitised.
+The digitised archive can be accessed freely on the following website: http://www.piopressreleases.com.cy .

 Furthermore, since October 2003 all PIO press releases are posted daily, by date of issue, on this website.